paladique/Blog/source/about/index.md

  I tinkered with HTML and CSS in my younger years through GeoCities, MySpace, and LiveJournal.
 I went to college to achieve my childhood dream of becoming a meteorologist.
 But a class on Perl convinced me to change my major to software engineering.

-I've been in tech since fall of 2009, starting as an part-time dev intern and currently working in developer relations.
+I've been in tech since 2009, starting as an part-time dev intern and currently working in developer relations.
 Most of my work has been done in C# or JavaScript.